 Moreover, there are two additional ways to talk about a color’s overall appearance: tinting and shading.
 Tinting is when we want to achieve a lighter color by adding the right amount of white color.
 But shading is the opposite of tinting; it darkens the color by adding the right amount of black.

 Colors have various mood connotations and combining them can subconsciously make the viewer experience different emotions.
-The main point here is that the colors should serve the story in a way or another.
+The main point here is that the colors should serve the story in one way or another.

 The process of color scripting is highly experimental and usually starts at the beginning of the 3D animation pipeline in pre-production.
-However, it can follow a certain step by step guide to make sure the balance between each individual scene and the overall story as a whole is maintained.
+However, it can follow a certain step-by-step guide to making sure the balance between each individual scene and the overall story as a whole is maintained.

 2. Color correction